rbolsius/vscode-theme-nightshade/README.md

 ## Nightshade Theme

-A dark theme with medium contrast and color intensity.
+A dark theme with medium contrast and color intensity and a companion Daylight theme for use in bright environments.

 ## Examples